 Note: If your vaccine hesitancy is severe and induces intense panic attacks or traumatic episodes of stress, speak with a physician about receiving therapy for your fear.
 Mental health counseling can help guide you through this process of confronting and overcoming your anxiety surrounding vaccinations.

 Tips on Overcoming a Fear of Needles

 The fear of needles, otherwise known as trypanophobia, can be induced from a variety of physical or psychological reasons.
 Because of this, overcoming the fear may also include a mix of physical and psychological methods depending on what it stems from for the patient.
 Discuss any coping strategies with a doctor to ensure it’s the best route possible for your care.
-Not to mention, in extreme cases of trypanophobia, antianxiety medications may be recommended by your physician.
+Not to mention, in extreme cases of trypanophobia, healthcare professionals may recommend antianxiety medications to aid heightened stress.
 General techniques to use when overcoming a fear of needles include but are not limited to: